ylogx/universal/README.md

 Please provide password when required.
 Note if install file does not have execution permission you should execute this command first
       sudo chmod 777 install chaudhary.sh
+You can always type './install help' to get installation help directly
 Say yes when it ask for symbolic links by typing single alphabet y followed by Enter

 After completing installation you can type command name 'c help' OR 'universal help' OR 'chaudhary.sh help' and just hit enter to get usage instruction and help